elisehjohnson04/BIOL3070--Johnson-/Warm-up-mosquitoes-EliseJohnson.md

 # METHODS

-We took captured mosquitos from the SLC area and performed a blood meal DNA extraction and then a PCR.
-We smashed them, extracted the DNA, added the lysis buffer to break down the cell membranes.
-We added the template DNA and polymerase and primers.
-They were placed in the Thermocycler and then data was analyzed.
+We took captured mosquitos from the SLC area and smashed them.
+We performed a blood meal DNA extraction and then a PCR.
+We added the lysis buffer to break down the cell membranes.
+Then we added the template DNA and polymerase and primers.
+They were placed in the Thermocycler and then the data was analyzed.

-## Fill in first analysis
+## First analysis

 Horizontal plots: